The project, led by Professor Dariush Mozaffarian, aims to rank foods based on their healthfulness for front of package labelling.

 Food Compass has also included phytochemicals (i.e. flavonoids and carotenoids).
 These are non-essential but potentially beneficial compounds contained in our food.

-Unfortunately, these are not commonly measured and not available in most nutrition databases.
-As per Joel Furhman’s ANDI, a system that relies heavily on these types of parameters tends to bias heavily towards plant-based foods for which this data has been measured.
+Unfortunately, these are not commonly measured and unavailable in most nutrition databases.
+As per Joel Furhman’s ANDI, a system that relies heavily on these parameters tends to bias heavily towards plant-based foods for which this data has been measured.

 There is plenty of disagreement in various dietary camps about whether these non-essential plant compounds are beneficial or detrimental.
 Unfortunately, quantitative data is not yet available to understand the complex interactions of these non-essential nutrients.